 The character, lifted from Timothy Zahn’s popular “Expanded Universe” tie-in novels and reintroduced in Season 3 of Disney XD’s Star Wars Rebels, set out to crush the Rebellion — and according to executive producer and supervising director Dave Filoni, the Imperial master strategist, performed by Lars Mikkelsen, is fully confident he’s on track to do just that.

 “Thrawn in Season 4 is operating from a position of victory.
-He in his mind has really set back and he’s correct the Rebel fleet with a pretty crushing blow,” Filoni said April 15 at a press conference following the Rebels panel at Star Wars Celebration Orlando.
+He in his mind has really set back … the Rebel fleet with a pretty crushing blow,” Filoni said April 15 at a press conference following the Rebels panel at Star Wars Celebration Orlando.
 “He’s also tempered their aggressive tendency, which you can see the after effects of all the way into Rogue One, where they’re incredibly hesitant to actually fight on a larger scale.”

 Filoni clearly relishes being a part of this TV-movie dynamic, and driving the story of the desperate Rebel Alliance of Rogue One and A New Hope.